richo/babushka.me/content/finding.markdown

 ## Trust

 Deps can run any ruby code.
 Since ruby can shell out, a dep can run any code at all.
-A maliciously written dep could add your machine to a botnet, or email your ssh key to a mobster, or [literally](http://literally.barelyfitz.com/) melt your face off, or anything crafty or untoward you can think of.
+A maliciously written dep could add your machine to a botnet, or email your ssh key to a mobster, or anything crafty or untoward you can think of.

 (This is true of any code you run on your machine.
 If you run it, you're trusting it.)